Anna-cell/mimeco/doc/Global_usage/Global_usage.rst

 adolescentis, we have 119 exchange reactions.
 However, our Western diet only defines the appearance flux of 90 metabolites.
-All of the exchange metabolites present in the models, but not defined by the medium are “undescribed metabolites”
+All of the exchange metabolites present in the models, but not defined by the medium are “undescribed metabolites”.

-the **``undescribed_metabolites_constraint``** argument enables to chose the level of constraint applied to these metabolites, among the following options: - **``"blocked"``**: All undefined metabolites lower bounds are set to 0, blocking their appearance in the medium.
-This is the ideal option, as it only allow the bacteria to grow and interact on your designed medium. - **``"partially_constrained"``**: It can be tricky to define a medium that enables both organisms to grow in ``blocked`` conditions.
+The `undescribed_metabolites_constraint` argument enables to chose the level of constraint applied to these metabolites, among the following options:

+ - ``"blocked"``: All undefined metabolites lower bounds are set to 0, blocking their appearance in the medium.
+This is the ideal option, as it only allow the bacteria to grow and interact on your designed medium.

+ - ``"partially_constrained"``: It can be tricky to define a medium that enables both organisms to grow in ``blocked`` conditions.
 Often, slightly unconstraining the undescribed metabolites appearance can help while still yielding medium-dependant results.
 This options allow a non-zero lower bound for undescribed metabolites.
-It is set as “-1” by default, but this lower_bound value can be personnalized through the option ``undescribed_met_lb  - **``\ “as_is”\`**: In this case, the lower bound of undescribed metabolites exchange reactions stays the same as in the inputted model.
+It is set as “-1” by default, but this lower_bound value can be personnalized through the option ``undescribed_met_lb``

+ - ``“as_is”``: In this case, the lower bound of undescribed metabolites exchange reactions stays the same as in the inputted model.
 This is usually highly unconstrained.
 Metabolic interaction inference
 -------------------------------

-Let’s infer the interaction score and type between *L. rhamnosus* and *B. adolescentis* with the function **``interaction_score_and_type()``**
+Let’s infer the interaction score and type between *L. rhamnosus* and *B. adolescentis* with the function ``interaction_score_and_type()``

 .. code:: ipython3